MystenLabs/walrus-docs/docs/usage/setup.md

 ## Prerequisites

-Interacting with Walrus requires a valid Sui **testnet** wallet with some amount of SUI tokens.
+Interacting with Walrus requires a valid Sui **Testnet** wallet with some amount of SUI tokens.
 The easiest way to set this up is via the Sui CLI; see the [installation instructions](https://docs.sui.io/guides/developer/getting-started/sui-install) in the Sui documentation.

-After installing the Sui CLI, you need to set up a testnet wallet by running `sui client`, which prompts you to set up a new configuration.
-Make sure to point it to Sui testnet, you can use the full node at `https://fullnode.testnet.sui.io:443` for this.
+After installing the Sui CLI, you need to set up a Testnet wallet by running `sui client`, which prompts you to set up a new configuration.
+Make sure to point it to Sui Testnet, you can use the full node at `https://fullnode.testnet.sui.io:443` for this.
 See [here](https://docs.sui.io/guides/developer/getting-started/connect) for further details.

-If you already have a Sui wallet configured, you can directly set up the testnet environment (if you don't have it yet),
+If you already have a Sui wallet configured, you can directly set up the Testnet environment (if you don't have it yet),

 ```sh